curl/everything-curl/protocols/curl.md

 ## GOPHERS

 Gopher over TLS.
-A recent extension to the very old protocol.
+A recent extension to the old protocol.

 ## HTTP